Patenting for Startups

 3. I want patent coverage in the US and UK.
 Can I work with a UK attorney first?

 The US attorney will probably tell you about "foreign filing licenses".
 No problem.
+Those are easy to get.
 But if they try too hard to dream up other reasons why you must work with a US attorney first, beware.
-It doesn't have to be a US attorney first for you to get US and global patent coverage.
+It doesn't have to be a US attorney first for you to get US patent coverage.
 You can often get better quality work at a lower price in other countries.

 4. What are URLs for 5+ recently published US patent applications that you wrote?